Home » Blog » COMPARATIVE ANALYSIS OF THE CONCEPT OF SEPARATION OF POWERS WITH REFERENCE TOUK INDIA AND USA

 • Real executive power lies with the Prime Minister and cabinet

-• Legislative authority lies with the parliament of the United kingdom Parliament consists of:
+• Legislative authority lies with the Parliament of the United Kingdom

 • Parliament has legislative supremacy